AmberForrester/Portfolio/README.md

 ```
 Open (http://localhost:3000) on your browser to view your project.

+You can start editing the page by modifying `app/page.tsx`.
+The page auto-updates as you edit the file.

 <p align="right">(<a href="#readme-top">top of page</a>)</p>

 ### Setting up the Environment